 - All injuries, incidents, near misses and property damage shall be reported immediately to supervisor. - Incidents that are not reported immediately to your supervisor are subject to denial of worker's compensation benefits.
-DO NOT seek medical attention (unless life threatening) without contacting your supervisor first. - 3.
-On the day of injury, the project team will call the HSE Area Manager, Project Director and Area Manager. - 4.
+DO NOT seek medical attention (unless life threatening) without contacting your supervisor first. - On the day of injury, the project team will call the HSE Area Manager, Project Director and Area Manager. - 4.
 The area HSE Manager, Project Director or Area Manager will notify the Division President and the Director of HSE. - 5.
 If the injured is transported by ambulance or is hospitalized notify the Division President and the Director of HSE. - 6.
 Once the injured person has been triaged, the incident analysis will begin. - The incident analysis team will be made up of the Project Superintendent, Project Manager, HSE Area Manager, Project Director or Area Manager. - The first notification needs to be sent out to injury@flintco.com by the end of shift.
 The completed incident analysis needs to be to be sent to injury@flintco.com as soon as possible.
 Sometimes, it is not the same day. - 9.
 The HSE Area Manager to update OSHA 300 log when applicable.

 - 10. The documentation shall include witness (') statement(s) signed by the witness ('), injured worker(s) statement(s) signed, photos of the scene.
 Use the "Root Cause Analysis Technique", a method from the Incident Analysis Toolbox found on theCommons. - 11.
-The Incident Analysis form is to be filled out COMPLETELY. - After the first notification is sent to injury@ flintco.com, the project PM, Superintendent, Trade Partner supervision, Injured Employee, Witnesses, and HSE Area Manager are to meet to determine Root Cause. - 13.
-All parties will sign the signature page of the Incident Analysis form. - 14.
+The Incident Analysis form is to be filled out COMPLETELY. - 12.
+After the first notification is sent to injury@ flintco.com, the project PM, Superintendent, Trade Partner supervision, Injured Employee, Witnesses, and HSE Regional Director and Vice President of HSE are to meet to determine Root Cause. - 13.
 After all parties have signed the Incident Analysis form, the form will be emailed to the HSE Area Manager for review.
-The HSE Area Manager will submit the Incident Analysis form to injury@flintco.com. - 15.
-If the incident results in a case with restrictions and/or lost time days, the Director of HSE will request a telephone conference call to review the incident.
-The Director of HSE will set day/time for review call.
-The conference call will be attended by the Division President, Area Manager, Project Director, Project Superintendent, Project Manager, and others at the request of the Director of HSE or Division President for a personal review of the incident with company President and CEO, Peter Kozicz.
-A completed, signed copy of the Incident Analysis form will be emailed to injury@flintco. com by the HSE Area Manager, prior to the conference call.
+The HSE Regional Director and Vice President of HSE will submit the Incident Analysis form to injury@flintco. com. - 14.
+If the incident results in a case with restrictions and/or lost time days, the HSE Regional Director and Vice President of HSE will request a telephone conference call to review the incident.
+The HSE Regional Director and Vice President of HSE will set day/time for review call.
+The conference call will be attended by the Division President, Area Manager, Project Director, Project Superintendent, Project Manager, and others at the request of the HSE Regional Director and Vice President of HSE or Division President for a personal review of the incident with company President and CEO, Steve Eikanger.
+A completed, signed copy of the Incident Analysis form will be emailed to injury@ flintco.com by the HSE Regional Director and Vice President of HSE, prior to the conference call.
 The time frame for corporate review will be no later than three working days after the date of the incident.

-- All other incidents, at the discretion of the Director of HSE, may require conference calls.
-The Area Manager and Division President will be notified when such conference call is required. - 17.
-All auto incidents must be reported immediately to injury@flintco.com by the HSE Area Manager. - 18.
-For incidents that involve property damage, report immediately to injury@flintco.com by the HSE Area Manager. - 19.
-When an incident involves a visitor or any third party, a call must be immediately made to the Director of HSE, Division President and/or Area Manger then reported to injury@flintco.com by the HSE Area Manager. - 20.
+- 15. All other incidents, at the discretion of the HSE Regional Director and Vice President of HSE, may require conference calls.
+The Area Manager and Division President will be notified when such conference call is required. - All auto incidents must be reported immediately to injury@flintco.com by the HSE Area Manager. - 17.
+For incidents that involve property damage, report immediately to injury@flintco.com by the HSE Area Manager. - 18.
+When an incident involves a visitor or any third party, a call must be immediately made to the Director of HSE, Division President and/or Area Manger then reported to injury@flintco.com by the HSE Area Manager. - 19.
 All forms pertaining to this section are located in the Document Center on the Commons.